13 Essential Durham Restaurants, According to Bon Appétit

 Posted By Craig Carter on Oct 26, 2017

-Bon Appétit Magazine featured a three-page article on the Bull City and 13 of our many amazing restaurants — many of which are within walking distance from one another.
+In 2017, Bon Appétit Magazine featured a three-page article on the Bull City.
+Here's a rundown of places that you can still go to visit — many of which are within walking distance from one another.

 If you're looking for an intimate setting with amazing cocktails and prohibition vibes, Bar Virgile is the place for you.
 The sultry vibes and exposed brick walls will have you feeling like you're in "The Great Gatsby."